Want a clean house but have no idea where to begin? Here’s a personalized cleaning plan that will work for your home plus some free printables!

 Option A:Daily Speed Cleaning

 If you are like me and have a hard time functioning when your house is messy, this may be the best option for you.
 I have personally found that running through my speed cleaning routine every day keeps things relatively neat and tidy all the time so that there isn’t usually a need to “deep” clean quite as often.
 When I am following this schedule I will spend about 60-75 minutes cleaning each day, between the daily tasks and doing 1 or 2 weekly tasks each day.
 I use the following printable daily and weekly checklists to help me stay on track.

 Option B: Timed Sessions

 This type of cleaning plan follows a master list of weekly tasks.
 You set aside a certain amount of time each day—ideally 45-90 minutes—to work your way down the list.
-When the timer is done, you stop, then pick up where you left off the previous day.
+When the timer sounds, you stop and you’re done for the day.
+Then the next day, you set the timer again and pick up where you left off the previous day.
 The following worksheet can help you create your master list:

 Option C: One Room or Major Task Each Day

 This type of cleaning plan sets aside certain tasks to do each day.
 For instance, cleaning the bathrooms on Monday, doing laundry on Tuesday, Vacuuming on Wednesday, etc. The time spent cleaning each day will vary based on the task set aside for that day.
 You can use the following worksheet to set up this plan:

 This type of plan saves everything for one big long cleaning day each week.
 This can be a good option if you work during the week and would rather clean on the weekends, or if your kids are older and everyone will pitch in to get all the chores done fast.
 For this type of plan, you can just pick 2-3 monthly, quarterly, and annual tasks to tackle each cleaning day.